This Be The Verse

 I spoke with people like Clíona Sadlier, CEO of the Rape Crisis Network of Ireland; those working in the field overseas; and – most importantly – I spoke to other parents who have histories of child sexual abuse.
 One message came through loud and clear: Parenthood, with its challenges and transitions, can be hugely difficult for us.
 That we need support specific to our traumatic pasts, and that we need to continue healing in order to be the best parents we can be.

-My lovely friend Shane, sadly, died by suicide on December 31st, last.
+Shane, sadly, died by suicide on December 31st, 2019.
 The pain got too much for him.
 The lack of support from official agencies, the brutality of child sexual abuse, and all the other abuses he’d suffered, robbed him of his life.
-I vowed I would continue the work we’d started.
+I vowed I would continue to tend the seed he’d planted.

 Further Details: email@example.com / @hazelklarkin